VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 ### Evaluation

-The evaluation scripts compares the predictions from trained neural network models with the dat from numerical simulations and outputs the performance metrics for a single data sample or averaged over a whole dataset.
+The evaluation scripts compares the predictions from trained neural network models with the data from numerical simulations and outputs the performance metrics for a single data sample or averaged over a whole dataset.

 - To execute the evaluation script for networks trained for **inviscid** flows